GCSEs: compulsory and optional

 In recent years the Government has changed GCSEs to make them more challenging - they think this will help young people to be better prepared for further academic or vocational study, or for work.

-In addition to the changes to the content of GCSEs, a different approach to assessment is being introduced…
+In addition to the changes to the content of GCSEs, a different approach to assessment has been introduced…

 - New GCSEs will use the numbers 1 to 9 to identify levels of performance, with 9 being the top grade (old GCSEs used letters with A* being the best)